sh4nnu/Conways-Game-of-life/README.md

              * 6. A different pattern is formed which either disappears or becomes a recursive pattern.
              * 7. The player shuts down the game.

+There are more usecases to this game other than this.
+They have not been mentioned here so that this page does not look cluttered.